ZyoungInc/EE205/Final/project/README.md

 # Soul Quest

+# Usage Notes
+> Before running the game, scale your terminal window before starting the game.
+> This game utilizes the ncurses library.
+Please install ncurses using
+> "sudo apt-get install libncurses-dev" before running the game.
+> Since ncurses takes in the size of the window, scaling after the game has
+> started will result in the distortion of the interface.

 # Story
 > Through unfortunate circumstances, your beloved wife died in a fire and wish to
 > see her once again.
 In a desperate bid, you sell your soul to a demon for a